Collider Prospects for the Neutrino Magnetic Moment Portal: The model

 There are three sterile neutrino decay channels, $N\rightarrow\nu\gamma$, $N\rightarrow\nu Z$ and $N\rightarrow \ell^{\pm}W^{\mp}$, with the following decay rates

 Here, $m_\ell$, $m_W$ and $m_Z$ are charged lepton, $W$ boson and $Z$ boson mass, respectively.
 When $m_N \gg 100$ GeV, the branching ratio for a particular decay channel is approximately equal to

 Here, $V = \gamma, Z$, $W$ and $f$ represents charged leptons or neutrinos.
 The form of \cref{eq:BR} can be understood by recognizing that for large $m_N$ all the decay products can be approximated to be massless and the only difference among the decay modes arises from the corresponding couplings, which are independent of $m_N$.
 The branching ratios are shown in \cref{fig:xsecBRplot3} for four representative benchmark points.
 We note that $\text{Br}\,(N\rightarrow \ell^{\pm} W^{\mp}) = 0$ for any value of $m_N$ in panel (a) as a result of the $d_W = 0$ benchmark point, and analogously, $\text{Br}\,(N\rightarrow\nu Z) = 0$ in panel (b) due to the $d_Z = 0$ benchmark point.
+In \cref{fig:xsecBRplot_BRmN}, we also present the branching ratios as a function of the ratio of the Wilson coefficients, $c_W/c_B$, for two values of $m_N$.